provides benefits for members who entered the ADF between 1 October 1972 and 30 September 1991.

 Unless they have reached 40 years of effective service, members are required to make member contributions each fortnight from their after-tax salary.

-These contributions are paid at 5.5% of their super salary, and they can’t vary this contribution rate.
+These contributions are paid at 5.5% of their super salary, and they can’t vary this rate.

 Employer productivity contributions are 3% of their super salary, and are paid by the ADF on their behalf.